 - Balance transfers

 - Cash advances

 The fees you pay can also vary.
-Some secured cards charge an annual fee; others don’t.
-Some may also charge a monthly service fee, or a fee for increasing your deposit.
+Some secured cards charge an annual fee, while others charge anything.
+Some may also charge a monthly service fee or a fee for increasing your deposit.

 The takeaway?
-Read the fine print on secured card fees, rates and terms so you know exactly what you’re paying.
+Read the fine print on secured card fees, rates, and terms to know exactly what you’re paying.